 A late example of cast-iron architecture is found east of downtown.
 The front of the building at 1415 East Lancaster Avenue, built about 1908, has eight cast-iron columns almost identical to those of the Winfree Building.

 In 1909, when Lancaster Avenue was still East Front Street, the building housed a pool parlor, Mrs. Dodson’s furnished rooms, a pharmacy, and a doctor’s office.
-Today the building houses the Day Resource Center for the Homeless.
+Today the building houses the Day Resource Center for people experiencing homelessness.